 The results of the BERA indicate that, for no action, exposures to COPECs in the environmental media at the Site do not pose an ecological concern for most of the evaluated receptors, and that there is a low potential risk for vermivorous birds and mammals.

 For purposes of comparing the various alternatives, Alternative 1 (No Action) is not considered applicable.
-Because Alternatives 2 through 5 involve remedial actions, including Site controls (institutional controls, fence, and signage), capping, and/or excavation and consolidation or off-Site disposal of contaminated soil, additional layers of protection of human health and the environment would be provided above the No Action alternative.
-In comparing Alternatives 2 through 5, Alternative 2 is anticipated to reduce direct exposure to the COCs in soil at the Site to trespassers, but because it does not include all the remedial elements in Alternatives 3 through 5, it is not considered as protective of human health and the environment.
+Because Alternatives 2 through 7 involve remedial actions, including Site controls (institutional controls, fence, and signage), capping, and/or excavation and consolidation or off-Site disposal of contaminated soil, additional layers of protection of human health and the environment would be provided above the No Action alternative.
+In comparing Alternatives 2 through 7, Alternative 2 is anticipated to reduce direct exposure to the COCs in soil at the Site to trespassers, but because it does not include all the remedial elements in Alternatives 3 through 7, it is not considered as protective of human health and the environment.
 Alternative 5 has the most extensive remedial activities because the remedial actions (capping and consolidation) will be implemented throughout the entire landfill and the APCs that are outside the landfill.
-Although the areas to be remediated in Alternatives 3 and 4 are smaller than in Alternative 5, each alternative is protective of human health.
-The remedial actions in Alternatives 3 and 4 (remediation of the Selected Area and the APCs and placing a clean soil layer with vegetation over the mostly non-vegetated areas), address the areas with the highest concentrations of COCs, so the risk reduction is similar to Alternative 5.
-Alternatives 3, 4, and 5 all result in HQs which are protective of ecological receptors, but Alternative 5 does result in lower HQs for some COCs.
-However, Alternative 5 involves destroying all the established mature trees and woody habitat, old field habitat, and wetlands on the 140-acre landfill and replacing it with maintained grassy areas, which have lower ecological value than the existing habitats.
-In addition, some small areas of potential habitat for the federally threatened and State endangered bog turtle and mature trees that are potential roosting habitat for the federally threatened and State endangered Indiana bat would be lost permanently from their current location, though wetlands could be enhanced, reconstructed or replicated at another location at the Site or off-Site.
-Alternatives 2, 3, and 4 impact existing habitat and wetlands but to a much lesser degree than Alternative 5.
-Overall, Alternatives 3 and 4 are rated equivalently high for protection of human health and the environment.
-Alternative 5 is equivalent to Alternatives 3 and 4 in human health protection but is ranked lower than Alternatives 3 and 4 in environmental protection because of the extent of habitat destruction.
+Although the areas to be remediated in Alternatives 3 and 4 are smaller than in Alternative 5, they both allow significant portions of the landfill (90 acres) to remain without an impermeable cap to reduce water infiltration and the potential migration of contaminants in the waste.
+Thus, significant Site restrictions are required to achieve adequate protection and long-term monitoring is necessary to ensure the human health risk at the Site remains acceptable.
+Alternatives 6 and 7, on the other hand, achieve the high level of protection achieve by Alternative 5 by capping all the waste material, but employ consolidation to reduce the landfill footprint to be capped.
+Alternative 7 reduces the landfill footprint by 50%, which significantly increases the ability to use on-Site material for the cap, thus reducing the impact to the local community from truck traffic.
+Alternatives 4, 6 and 7 all achieve full restoration of the GSNWR Wilderness Area by removing all the waste from the wilderness area and either disposing of it off-Site (Alternative 4) or consolidating it on the remaining area of the landfill and capping it (Alternatives 6 and 7).
+Again, Alternative 4 leaves a significant portion of the landfill without an impermeable cap and the cost and disruption to the local community of trucking the waste from the wilderness area off-Site will be significant.
+Thus, Alternatives 6 and 7 achieve the highest level of ecological protection, as well as human health protection.
 Alternative 2 is ranked lowest in both human health and environmental protection (Table 6-1).

-6.6.2 Compliance with ARARs
+6.8.2 Compliance with ARARs